ARTICLES

 Noboribetsu Manseikaku

-The open-air bath at the women's bathing area, "Hoshi no Yu."
+The open-air bath at the women's bathing area, "Hoshi-no-yu."

 Enjoy a wide variety of dishes.

-Create your own original seafood bowl.
+Create your own original seafood donburi.

 Enjoy all-you-can-drink with about 40 types of beverages at dinner.